 At the outset of compaction the contractor shall undertake plateau density tests for the purpose of determining the practicality of both the OWC and the MDD mix design targets, the minimum, and possibly the maximum, number and type of roller passes required to achieve the MDD for the proposed compaction plant and stiffness of lower pavement 'anvil' beneath the layer to be compacted.
-The plateau tests shall be undertaken with compaction plant that is to be used for construction - which shall be appropriate for the depth and type of materials to be compacted.
+The plateau tests shall be undertaken with compaction plant that is to be used for construction which shall be appropriate for the depth and type of materials to be compacted.
 The plateau tests shall be undertaken to confirm the optimum pattern of static and vibratory passes for the unique site settings and shall be undertaken in an area where lower pavement stiffness is representative.
 Repeated plateau density tests shall be undertaken when the material to be compacted or lower pavement parameters change visibly.

-Compaction plant shall include type (i) for primary compaction, and type (ii) for the final consolidation of the top portion of the layer, as defined below:
+Compaction plant shall include type (i) for primary compaction, and either or both type (ii) and (iii) for the final consolidation of the top portion of the layer, as defined below:

-- Type (i) Padfoot vibratory rollers with single vibrating drum - Type (ii) Smooth double drum roller
+Type (i) Vibratory rollers with single vibrating drum

+Type (ii) Smooth double drum roller